 Third-quarter sales fell 11 percent to $221.7 million, missing the $233.9 million average estimate of analysts, according to data (MWW:US) compiled by Bloomberg.
 The net loss was $194.2 million, or $1.75 a share, compared with income of $31.8 million, or 26 cents, a year earlier.
 Profit excluding some items was 9 cents a share, topping the 5-cent average estimate.

 Revenue for the careers North America unit, which made up 47 percent of sales last year, was $115.5 million, a 6.3 percent drop from the previous year.
 International revenue declined 16 percent to $87.5 million.

 Monster forecast fourth-quarter earnings from continuing operations of 5 cents to 10 cents a share.
 The company expects pretax restructuring expenses of as much as $60 million to be recorded in the current quarter.

 In January, Monster said it planned to trim its workforce by about 400 jobs, or 7 percent, according to a statement at the time.
 Chief Executive Officer Sal Iannuzzi said in March he would consider selling the company as a whole or in parts and hired Stone Key Partners LLC and Bank of America Corp.
-(BAC)’s Merrill Lynch to help.
+(BAC:US)’s Merrill Lynch to help.